ui-awesome/html-helper/README.md

 #### Managing CSS classes

-`CSSClass` helper allows you to merge, add, or override CSS classes within an attributes array smartly.
+Allows you to merge, add, or override CSS classes within an attributes array smartly.

 ```php
 <?php